Rich-Harris/Statesman/README.md

 Supermodel
 ==========

+**State management made sexy**

-A general purpose observable model, to help you keep track of your application state.
+Supermodel.js is a general purpose observable model, to help you keep track of your application state.
 Supermodel allows you to `set` and `get` *keypaths*, making it easy to work with a model of arbitrary complexity.

-For example, suppose your model looks like this:
+For example, suppose your data looks like this:

     {
         currentUser: {